postmanlabs/labs-docs/v6/postman/mock_servers/setting_up_mock.md

 Delays on the front- or back-end make it difficult for dependent teams to complete their work efficiently.
 Postman's mock servers can alleviate those delays in the development process.

-Front-end developers can create a mock server to simulate each endpoint and its corresponding environment in a Postman Collection, before sending the actual request.
+Front-end developers can create a mock server to simulate each endpoint and its corresponding response in a Postman Collection, before sending the actual request.
 Developers can view potential responses, without spinning up a back end.

 Creating a [mock example](/docs/postman/collections/examples){:target="_blank"} during the earliest phase of API development fosters clear communication among team members and aligns their expectations.
 As a result, all teams in the development process can work in parallel; and dependent teams experience fewer delays.